 Saturday 5 December

 10am The Radioactive Show The UN Treaty on the Prohibition of Nuclear Weapons recognises that nuclear weapons have a disproportionate impact on women and girls.
-We discuss with Ray Acheson from Reaching Critical Will and Dimity Hawkins from the International Campaign to Abolish Nuclear Weapons.
+We discuss with Marianne Hanson University of QLD and Dimity Hawkins from the International Campaign to Abolish Nuclear Weapons.
+Listen.

 Sunday 6 December

 10.30am Latin American Update Combatting gender based violence in Latin America.

 Monday 7 December